cja5/curlyfries/README.md

 9. Prevent cheating by introducing bounds in player stats that are regularly monitored (stopping players from manually editing their health bar)
 10. Can try mouse movement too
 11. Multiple classes ?
+12. Maybe keep the games to a certain time limit e.g. 10 minutes per game